ClemPera/dht/README.md

 - Use `Attach to ESP32-S3` run the debugger the moment the flash finish

 ## How to run unit test
-- Run unit tests with `cargo test --lib --no-default-features --target x86_64-unknown-linux-gnu`
+- Run unit tests with `rustc --test src/utils.rs -o utils_test && ./utils_test`